Rainbow Village Properties, Inc.

 Context Notes

-All of our clients were living with aging parents, in substandard housing or nursing facilities.
+All of our clients were either living with aging parents or in substandard housing or nursing facilities.
 We provide safe, affordable, accessible, long term houses they call homes of their own.

 Number of people in the area with access to affordable housing as a result of the nonprofit's efforts